What’s the cost of living a disorganised life?

 This is probably a good time to remind you that if you or someone you know is suffering from a hoarding disorder, visit our blog for Decluttering Tips for Hoarders for links and advice.

-4. You’re probably wasting time
+4. Disorganised living, means you’re probably wasting time

 Time is precious.
-If there is anything this pandemic has taught us, it’s that we never know what is around the corner so we must use our time well.
+If there is anything the pandemic has taught us, it’s that we never know what is around the corner so we must use our time well.
 I think we can all agree that constantly tidying up a messy environment and searching for lost items is not the best use of your time.

 On the other hand, living and working in an organised environment, where each item has a home, eliminates the need to search for lost items, and makes cleaning and all round living simpler.